-We recommend that you connect this sander to a dedicated 20-amp circuit with circuit breaker or fuse.
-If connecting to a circuit protected by fuses, use time delay fuse marked "D".
-NOTE: Local codes take precedence over recommendations.
+It is recommended that the sander be connected to a dedicated 20 amp circuit with circuit breaker or fuse.
+If connected to a circuit protected by fuses, use time delay fuse marked "D".
+Local codes take precedence over recommendations.

 7.1 GROUNDING INSTRUCTIONS